PTUA logo

 It was hailed as a solution to some of Melbourne's worst traffic problems.
 Now, four years after it opened, the CityLink tollway is the focus of a new traffic nightmare - worsening peak-hour congestion on the roads that feed into it.

----The Age, 11 November 2004
+The Age, 11 November 2004

 The Western Ring Road has been an outstanding success since it was built in the 1990s.
 However, the ring road is now experiencing high levels of congestion, particularly in peak periods, and it is time for its capacity to be significantly enhanced.

----Roads Minister Tim Pallas, Laverton Star, 10 July 2007
+—Roads Minister Tim Pallas, Laverton Star, 10 July 2007

 Road planners often promise that freeway building will relieve traffic congestion, especially on the arterial roads that freeways bypass.
 But the promised relief, if it arrives at all, is usually only temporary.

-Official acknowledgement that freeways do not relieve traffic congestion is found in numerous places.
-For example, in April 2005 VicRoads told a planning panel examining new road construction in central Geelong that the $400 million Geelong Bypass will not, as popularly supposed, relieve traffic congestion on major roads like Latrobe Terrace.
+First: back in April 2005 VicRoads told a planning panel examining new road construction in central Geelong that the $400 million Geelong Bypass would not, as popularly supposed, relieve traffic congestion on major roads like Latrobe Terrace.
 Supporting the proposed removal of a heritage overlay to allow a left turn slip lane to be built, VicRoads submitted that

 there is likely to be a reduction in traffic volumes of up to 17% in Latrobe Terrace.... immediately on completion of the Geelong Bypass.
 However the natural growth of traffic (approx 2% per year), as well as a redistribution of traffic from other north/south routes, is expected to result in traffic volumes.... returning to their pre-Bypass volumes in a relatively short period of time.